Realm of New Zealand: Governor-general

-The governor-general represents the head of state—Charles III, in his capacity as the King of New Zealand—in the area of the realm.
+The governor-general represents the head of state—, in his capacity as the monarch of New Zealand—in the area of the realm.
 Essentially, governors-general take on all the dignities and reserve powers of the head of state.
 Dame Cindy Kiro took office on 21 October 2021, following the end of Dame Patsy Reddy's term on 28 September 2021.

 Entities within the Realm

 Cook Islands and Niue

 Both the Cook Islands and Niue are self-governing states in free association with New Zealand.
 The details of their free association arrangement are contained in several documents, such as their respective constitutions, the 1983 Exchange of Letters between the governments of New Zealand and the Cook Islands, and the 2001 Joint Centenary Declaration.
 As such, the New Zealand Parliament is not empowered to unilaterally pass legislation in respect of these states.
 In foreign affairs and defence issues New Zealand acts on behalf of these countries, but only with their advice and consent.
-They do not (currently) make claim to separate sovereignty.

 As the governor-general is resident in New Zealand, the Cook Islands Constitution provides for the distinct position of King's Representative.
 Appointed by the Cook Islands Government, this position is de jure not subordinate to the governor-general and acts as the local representative of the King in right of New Zealand.
 Since 2013, Sir Tom Marsters is the King's Representative to the Cook Islands.

 According to Niue's Constitution of 1974, the governor-general of New Zealand acts as the King's Representative, and exercises the "executive authority vested in the Crown".

 In the Cook Islands and Niue, the New Zealand high commissioner is the diplomatic representative from New Zealand.
-Tui Dewes is the New Zealand High Commissioner to the Cook Islands, and Helen Tunnah is the New Zealand High Commissioner to Niue.
+Catherine Graham is the New Zealand High Commissioner to the Cook Islands, and Helen Tunnah is the New Zealand High Commissioner to Niue.

 Despite their close relationship to New Zealand, both the Cook Islands and Niue maintain some diplomatic relations in their own name.
 Both countries maintain high commissions in New Zealand and have New Zealand high commissioners resident in their capitals.
 In Commonwealth practice, high commissioners represent their governments, rather than the head of state.